fachat/csa_ultracpu/CPLD/VIDEO.md

 - r38: rasterline counter low (bits 0-7)
 - r39: control register
   - bits 1-0: bits 9/8 of the rasterline counter
+    - Note: rasterline here does not make much sense as always needs to be combined with mode bits
   - bit 2: extended mode (enable full and multicolor text modes)
   - bit 4: DEN: display enable
   - bit 6-5: -